datalayer/examples/README.md

 ### 6. [LLM Inference with llama.cpp](https://github.com/datalayer/examples/tree/main/llama-cpp)

-In this notebook, we compare the inference performance of the `DeepSeek-R1-Distill-Llama-8B model` using GPU acceleration and CPU only.
-It demonstrates the significant speedup achieved with GPU offloading and highlights the benefits of quantization (using the GGUF model format) for memory and performance optimization.
-The [llama.cpp](https://llama-cpp-python.readthedocs.io/en/latest) library is used for efficient inference with support for both CPU and GPU.
+In this notebook, we compare the inference performance of the [`DeepSeek-R1-Distill-Llama-8B`](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B) model using **GPU acceleration** and **CPU only**.
+It demonstrates the significant speedup achieved with GPU offloading and highlights the benefits of **quantization** (using the GGUF model format) for memory and performance optimization.
+The [`llama.cpp`](https://llama-cpp-python.readthedocs.io/en/latest) library is used for efficient inference with support for both CPU and GPU.

 ## Datalayer Advanced Features